olilucky/IoT_indiv/README.md

 ![output](https://github.com/olilucky/IoT_indiv/blob/main/Images/IoT_internet.png)

 The code is able to establish a connection and receive an IP but publishing the findings results in an error.
-That is because the Wokwi simulator requires a subscription that costs money for WiFi functionality.
-Furthermore, buying the necessary parts costs money.
+That is because the Wokwi simulator requires a subscription that costs funds for WiFi functionality.
+Physical parts equally so.

 ## Bonus
+We did not have time to implement to work on the bonus till the end.